tanveer19/1.4-simple-weight-converter/README.md

+Weight converter:

+Pound to Gram, Ounce, KG
+KG to Gram, Ounce, Pound

-Weight converter using vanilla JS and Bootstrap 5.1
+using vanilla JS and Bootstrap 5.1